-The article will not only help the established bloggers, freelancers or businessman; it is equally helpful for anyone who is starting as a blogger.
+The article will not only help established bloggers, freelancers or businessmen; it is equally helpful for anyone who is starting as a blogger.
 Let’s get started.

 1. WordPress Auto Updates

-WordPress is one of the most active open source software out there.
+WordPress is one of the most active open-source software out there.
 Not only that the community is active and thriving at a rapid pace.
 That’s why you will see new updates coming in now and then.
-To ensure that you don’t have to update each theme or plugin every now and them, you can enable auto-update for them.
+To ensure that you don’t have to update each theme or plugin now and then, you can enable auto-update for them.

-To enable auto-updates, you can simply use the plugin like Companion Auto Update.
+To enable auto-updates, you can simply use a plugin like Companion auto-update.
 These plugins will help you automate easily.
 Companion Auto Update also lets you manage updates for multiple websites.
 Each tool enables you to choose a specific section that you want to update.
-It can be the themes, plugins or WordPress itself.
+It can be the themes, plugins, or WordPress itself.

 Taking backups is a must-do activity for any WordPress website owner.
-If you have chosen a good hosting, they will backup your website almost daily.
-However, it is always a good idea to backup your website.
-For example, if you have a website that review website builders, you might want to backup your website from time to time.
+If you have chosen a good hosting, they will back up your website almost daily.
+However, it is always a good idea to back up your website.
+For example, if you have a website that reviews website builders, you might want to back up your website from time to time.
 The WordPress installation can break if you try out new things.
-This way you will get sure that you can experiment without losing your mind.
+This way you will be sure that you can experiment without losing your mind.

-There are currently many backups plugins you can use to automate the whole backup process.
+There are currently many backup plugins you can use to automate the whole backup process.
 This means you can schedule backups, and forget about it entirely.

 3. Database cleanup